tam7777/DiffusionModel/README.md

 ```

 ## Usage
 For simplicity, training and evaluation is done together.
 All you need to do is run the python code below.
-Depending on the number of machine you are using, change the number of --nproc_per_node.
+Depending on the number of machine you are using, change the number of `--nproc_per_node`.
 The code is modified so that it works efficiently on H100.
 ```
 torchrun --standalone --nproc_per_node=1 main.py
 ```